lind/processmachine/README.md

 # Eventsourcing using Avro as serialization
-A example application with a CQRS and eventsourcing using Avro as serialization for the commands and events.
+A example application using CQRS and eventsourcing.
+Avro i used for serialization of the commands and events.
 Avro makes it possible using both binary and JSON encoding for the requests.